openstack-archive/fuel-plugin-vmware-dvs/docs/user_guide/using_neutron.rst

 |

-In Horizon, the network topology looks like the following:
+In Horizon, the network topology looks as follows:

 .. figure:: _static/topology.png
    :width: 100%